-- Empty glass jars.
-We used different sizes but you can use jars of the same size for this too and I’ll tell you how!
+- Empty Glass Jars: We used different sizes (mason jars are great, but so are leftover jars you’ve saved).
+You can use jars of the same size for this too and I’ll tell you how!

 - Dirt, grass, rocks, water, mud or anything else kids can find outdoors to fill their jars